hyphz/hyphz.github.io/data/texts.md

 **Trigger:** An enemy moves.

 Spend an Action Point.
 Replace the enemy where it started its movement.
 Its Move Action is still expended.
+If it moved with an action other than a Move action, the action is still expended, but other parts of the action may take effect if they apply from the enemy's new position.
 @@Slide!
 **Trigger:** An enemy moves.

 Spend an Action Point.
 Replace the enemy where it started its movement, then slide it its speed and knock it Prone.
 Its Move Action is still expended.
+If it moved with an action other than a Move action, the action is still expended, but other parts of the action may take effect if they apply from the enemy's new position.
 @@SaveorSuck
 The target must make a Saving Throw.
 If it fails, it is Stunned until the end of its next turn.
 If it succeeds, it is Distracted instead.